 You can become a founding family by volunteering 50 approved hours toward the establishment of John Adams High School.
 Students of founding families will be enrolled prior to any lottery.
 Founding family status from other charter schools will not transfer.
 Enrollment is not guaranteed for students at other charter schools.
 You do not need to have a student entering the school during the inaugural year to earn founding family status.

-More information will be coming out soon about how to get invovled to earn founding family status.
-The best way is to refer a freshman or sophmore that is incoming in the 2014 school year.
+You may earn founding family status by submitting 50 hours as a family before the school start date.
+The best way is to refer a freshman or sophmore that is incoming in the 2016 school year.

 Yes, but we are still figuring out how many and such.
 Stay tuned.